-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 GRC's 47-year dividend growth streak means that if profitability were to improve a bit in the coming years, it could become a 5/5 safety, 3/3 wide moat, 3/3 management quality company.

-In other words, an 11/11 quality Super SWAN, as close to a perfect dividend growth stock as exits on Wall Street.
+In other words, an 11/11 quality Super SWAN, as close to a perfect dividend growth stock as exists on Wall Street.

-(Source: F.A.S.T Graphs, FactSet Research)
+(Source: F.A.S.T.
+Graphs, FactSet Research)

 GRC's rolling growth rates have ranged from 0% to 14% CAGR and its 20-year average growth has been 5%.
-However, what gets GRC onto the Phoenix list, other than its fortress balance sheet (more on this in a moment) is that analysts expect the accelerating growth of recent years to continue.
+However, what gets GRC onto the Phoenix list other than its fortress balance sheet (more on this in a moment) is that analysts expect the accelerating growth of recent years to continue.

 Gorman-Rupp Growth Profile

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.